 CC License Chooser (delivers HTML + metadata for open licenses)

 The School of Open also offers online tutorials and courses on topics like open educational resources, copyright, and more at schoolofopen.org.
 Not sure where to start?
 We recommend you Get CC Savvy with a 30-minute challenge!

 For more information about Creative Commons, see creativecommons.org

 Video: CAST & support for learning design and accessibility

 For more information about CAST, see cast.org

-In early 2014, CAST will be releasing a website, entitled On Course: Universal Design for Learning in Higher Education.
-This site aims to help grantees use UDL to address learner variability.
-This website offers resources geared toward multiple stakeholders within postsecondary institutions to help them learn how to use the UDL principles and guidelines to design for learner variability.
-Whether grantees are making curriculum or technology purchasing decisions, thinking about individual courses or an OER strategy, the resources on this site will help stakeholders understand the most basic premise of UDL.
-This premise is that the most effective and scalable innovations occur when efforts are made to meet the needs of “students at the margins” from the beginning, as innovations that are essential to some end up being beneficial to many (Meyer & Rose, 2005).
+CAST has launched a new website, entitled On Campus: Universal Design for Learning in Higher Education (http://udloncampus.cast.org).
+This site aims to help grantees use Universal Design for Learning (UDL) to address learner variability.
+The website offers resources geared toward multiple stakeholders in postsecondary institutions to help them use the UDL principles to improve learning opportunities, retention, and outcomes.
+Whether grantees are making curriculum or technology purchasing decisions, thinking about individual courses or an OER strategy, the resources on this site focus on the basic premise of UDL.
+This premise is that the most effective and scalable innovations occur when efforts are made to meet the needs of “students at the margins” from the beginning, as innovations that are essential to some end up being beneficial to many (Meyer, Rose, & Gordon, 2013).

 - National Center on Universal Design for Learning

 Video: OLI and support for learning design and accessibility